-Devis is currently the Vice President of Arts and Culture Programming for the largest independent television station in the United States, KCETLink.
-In this capacity, Devis has had to develop strategic partnerships with funders, organizations and independent production houses to ensure a new slate of content, securing funds and maintaining an editorial vision and cohesiveness for the station’s new mission.
-Devis has also charted the stations’ new Arts and Culture initiative, ARTBOUND, consisting of a television series, an online networked cultural hub and the creation programmatic partnerships with cultural institutions in Los Angeles.
-Devis has spear headed a new slate of series that are either in production or development, some of them include the Japan Prize Winner, DEPARTURES, the Emmy nominated LIVE @ THE FORD, OPEN CALL, CITY WALK, among others.
+Devis is currently the Sr. Vice President of Content Development and Production for the largest independent television network in the United States, KCETLink.
+In this capacity, Devis has had to develop strategic partnerships with funders, organizations and independent production houses to ensure a new slate of content for two stations – KCET + LINK TV - securing funds and maintaining an editorial vision and cohesiveness for the company’s new mission.
+Devis has also charted the stations’ new Arts and Culture initiative and is the Executive Producer of the Emmy Winner Artbound consisting of a television series, an online networked cultural hub and the creation programmatic partnerships with cultural institutions.
+In addition, Devis has developed and is the Executive Producer of a slate of new productions series that are either in development, production and pre-production.
+Some of these include, the Emmy nominated Live @ the Ford, , Studio A, Border Blaster, Departures, City Walk, Studio A, Ocean Stories, Re-Plan it and others.

 Devis’ film, television, and interactive work has been screened and exhibited across the world.
-In the press, Juan Devis was presented as a major “influencer” in Los Angeles by the LA Weekly news publication, and his transmedia series Departures was celebrated by the New York Times as a new twist on public media; has won the Japan Prize, the National Arts Journalism award, the Webby awards, and many others.
-Devis has received numerous grants and awards from the National Endowment for the Arts, the Macarthur Foundation, Boeing, DCA, County Arts Commission, Adobe, the Ford Foundation, NHK, the United Nations, among others and was the recipient of the Arnon Milchan Award for his film The Petty Curse of Having this Body.
+In the press, Juan Devis was presented as a major “influencer” in Los Angeles by the LA Weekly news publication, and his transmedia series Departures was celebrated by the New York Times as a new twist on public media.
+Devis has won numerous awards, including: Emmy, Webby, LA Press Awards, National Arts Journalism awards, the Japan Prize, and others.

 LOCATION: Los Angeles/Bogotá